 Under the Planning and Development Act 2000 planning authorities can take legal action if a property does not have the required permission, or where terms of the permission have not been met.

 New legislation for short-term lets will mean that property owners and websites that advertise short-term lets, will both be fined if the properties being advertised do not have the correct planning permission.
 However, this does not yet apply.

-Tax obligations when renting on a short-term basis
+What are my tax obligations when renting a short-term let?